lab10-coop/tau1/README.md

 ## run a node

+Create a symlink of the binary suited for your operating system, e.g. `ln -s parity-linux parity` for Linux.

 **Run**
 `./parity -c node.toml`

 ## run a trustnode

+Create a symlink of the binary suited for your operating system, e.g. `ln -s parity-linux parity` for Linux.

 **Add your _mining key_**
 * Copy the keyfile (json) of your mining key into `data/keys/tau1.artis` (create directory if it doesn't exist yet).
 The filename doesn't matter.
 * Create a file `password.txt` containing the password to unlock the keyfile.